 An animal is classified as Critically Endangered when it is facing an extremely high risk of extinction in the wild in the immediate future.
-Threats to this species include habitat loss, collecting for pets, and poaching for its meat.
-To help save radiated tortoises from extinction the El Paso Zoo is working with other zoos in a conservation breeding program called the Species Survival Plan.
-The radiated tortoises came to El Paso from the Gladys Porter Zoo.
+Threats to this species include habitat loss, collecting for pets and poaching for its meat.
+To help save radiated tortoises from extinction, the El Paso Zoo is working with other zoos in a conservation breeding program called the Species Survival Plan.